waikato-datamining/adams-applications/adams-spectral-app/src/main/docker/rabbitmq/README.md

 **NB:** Downloads the .deb snapshot rather than building it.

-From within the `docker` directory:
+From within the `docker/rabbitmq` directory:

 ```
 docker build -t adams-spectral-app:latest .